lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 ### [conjugated](#derived-matrices)

-Creates a matrix where every cell has the complex conjugated of the original.
+Creates a matrix where every [element](#element) is the complex conjugated of the original.

     my $c = $matrix.conjugated();    # change every value to its complex conjugated my $c = $matrix.conj();          # short alias (official Perl 6 name)